-In order to achieve the distinction of being chartered, these requirements must be fulfilled:
+In order to achieve the distinction of becoming a Chartered Financial Analyst®, these requirements must be fulfilled:

-- Level I: Focuses on a basic knowledge of the ten topic areas and simple analysis using investment tools
+- Level 1: Focuses on a basic knowledge of the ten topic areas and simple analysis using investment tools

-- Level II: Emphasizes application of investment tools and concepts with a focus on valuation of all types of assets
+- Level 2: Emphasizes application of investment tools and concepts with a focus on valuation of all types of assets

-- Level III: Focuses on synthesizing all of the concepts and analytical methods in a variety of applications for effective portfolio management and wealth planning
+- Level 3: Focuses on synthesizing all of the concepts and analytical methods in a variety of applications for effective portfolio management and wealth planning

 - The CFA Program is organized into three levels and each level involves a six-hour exam.
-To complete the program you have to pass the exam for each level.
+To complete the CFA Program you have to pass the exam for each level.
 There is no limit to the number of times you can take each exam.